Bridgeport & Port Jefferson Ferry: Current fleet

-There are currently three vessels in service.
-Each vessel is configured similarly, with a dual-level car deck ranging in capacity from 85 to 120.
-Each vessel has a second deck above the car deck containing a small outdoor area with a handicapped elevator near the back, a large passenger cabin in the middle, with restrooms, seating and a snack bar, and a cocktail lounge (for passengers 21 and over) near the front.
+There are currently four vessels in service, each with capacity for 1,000 passengers.
+Each vessel is configured similarly, with a dual-level car deck ranging in capacity from 95 to 124.
+Each vessel has a second deck above the car deck containing a small outdoor area near the back, a large passenger cabin (branded the "Steamboat Cafe") with restrooms, seating, and a snack bar (branded the "Steamboat Cafe") in the middle, and a bar serving alcoholic beverages (branded the "Steamboat Lounge") near the front.
 A third level contains more outdoor seating, as well as the bridge and helm.
-All three vessels have elevators from the car deck to the second and third levels, located near the back of each vessel.
+All four vessels have elevators from the car deck to the second and third levels, located near the back of each vessel.
 Each vessel is capable of traveling at speeds of 16 kn.

 MV Park City

 The MV Park City was built in 1986 by Offshore Shipbuilding in Palatka, Florida at a cost of $5 million.
-She is 280 ft long and 47 ft wide with capacity for 85 cars.
+She is 280 ft long and 47 ft wide with capacity for 95 automobiles.

-During the winter of 2009, the Park City's engines were replaced with two brand-new Tier II Caterpillars to improve reliability and reduce emissions, and during the winter of 2012, she received a $2 million renovation, which included the installation of new onboard elevator and refurbishment of her main cabin; the renovations made the Park City ADA-compliant.
+In 2010, the Park City was re-powered with EPA Tier 2-compliant Caterpillar 3516C engines, and in 2012 she underwent a midlife renovation which gave her a new elevator for handicapped passengers and a complete refurbishment of her main passenger cabin; the 2012 renovation made the Park City ADA-compliant.

 MV P.T.
 Barnum

-The MV PT Barnum was built in 1999 by Eastern Shipbuilding Group Panama City, Florida.
-It is 300 ft long and 52 ft wide, and is named after the ferry company's co-founder, Bridgeport circus impresario PT Barnum.
-She is capable of carrying 120 cars and was constructed at a cost of $12 million.
+The MV PT Barnum was built in 1999 by Eastern Shipbuilding in Panama City, Florida, at a cost of $14 million.
+She is 300 ft long and 52 ft wide, has capacity for 120 automobiles, and is named after the ferry company's co-founder, Bridgeport circus impresario PT Barnum.

 MV Grand Republic

-The MV Grand Republic was built in 2003 by Eastern Shipbuilding Group in Panama City, FL.
-She is the sister ship to the PT Barnum, with both vessels having been built to near-identical specifications, with only minor mechanical and cosmetic differences between the two vessels.
-She has capacity for 1000 passengers and 120 cars.
+The MV Grand Republic was built in 2003 by Eastern Shipbuilding in Panama City, Florida, at a cost of $15 million.
+She was built to the same specifications as the PT Barnum, with only minor mechanical and cosmetic differences between the two vessels.
+Like the PT Barnum, the Grand Republic is 300 feet long and 52 feet wide and has capacity for 120 automobiles.

+MV Long Island

+The MV Long Island, the newest member of the Bridgeport & Port Jefferson Ferry's fleet, was built by Eastern Shipbuilding in Panama City, Florida, and entered service in December 2024.
+She is 302 ft long and 53 ft wide and has capacity for 124 automobiles.
+Externally, she is identical to the P.T.
+Barnum and Grand Republic, but she boasts several new amenities which the remainder of the fleet lacks, including a designated pet cabin, and a family/unisex restroom.